sansan-mei/bilibili_comment_crawl/README.en.md

 - If a request fails, the program will automatically retry up to 3 times
 - Please set a reasonable crawling frequency to avoid putting too much pressure on Bilibili's servers
 - Please comply with Bilibili's user agreement and relevant laws and regulations
+- If you encounter browser-related issues, you can set the `EXECUTABLE_PATH` environment variable to specify a custom browser path

 ## Disclaimer